The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 No one ever said the GMAT was an easy test; don’t expect the test writers to make it as simple as described above.
 Expect patterns such as Premise + Premise = Sub-Conclusion + Premise = Conclusion.
 We’ll be reviewing these complex structures later in the course.

-Parts of a Logical Reasoning Question
+Parts of a Critical Reasoning Question

 The first segment of the question contains an argument or just a series of facts.
 The premises in the Passage (also known as the Stimulus) on the GMAT are true.
 Don’t argue with them.
 So, in this example, you should assume that the price did increase sevenfold for the purposes of the question.